 “Why that’s very sweet, Freddie.
 Thank you.”
 Eve felt a flutter in her belly, and she noticed she was blushing.

-Slowly Eve and Freddie began spending more and more of their free time together, and Eve even found herself day-dreaming about Freddie when he wasn’t with her.
+Slowly Eve and Freddie began spending more and more of their free time together, and Eve even found herself daydreaming about Freddie when he wasn’t with her.
 One evening as they walked home from work at the social club together Freddie kissed Eve, and for the first time in her life Eve kissed someone back.
 Freddie was considerate of Eve’s desire to take things slowly, and he put no pressure on her to move into a sexual relationship the first year, but on the anniversary of their first kiss they both agreed it was time.

-As the spring of 2018 came around, with Freddie finishing his postgraduate year, and Eve coming to the end of her undergraduate degree at Trinity, a discussion about what was next for the couple became inevitable.
+As the spring of 2018 came around, with Freddie finishing his postgraduate year and Eve coming to the end of her undergraduate degree at Trinity, a discussion about what was next for the couple became inevitable.
 It was at this point that Freddie started to look uncomfortable.
-He squirmed in his seat and looked away as he told Eve that he was engaged to be married to his childhood sweetheart back in Omaha; the wedding was to take place in July.
+He squirmed in his seat and looked away as he told Eve that he was engaged to be married to his childhood sweetheart back in Omaha; the wedding was to take place in August.
 As he saw the shattered look on Eve’s face, Freddie went on to say, “I didn’t mean to become so involved with you Eve, it’s just that you’re so nice.
 I’m sorry.”

 “Sorry!!
 Sorry!!
 Is that it?
 Sorry!!
 After three years of lies.
 Sorry!!
 Wow, what a complete fool I’ve been.
 How stupid am I?
 Really!!
 But that’s OK, Freddie Finnergan, I deserve it.
 Really, I do.
 It’s all my fault.
-Have a wonderful life you . . . spineless bastard!!”
+Have a wonderful life you . . . you spineless bastard!!”